vnscriptkid/devops-monitoring/readme.md

 ```console
 sudo useradd --no-create-home --shell /bin/false prometheus
 ```
+* This command creates a new user on a Linux system named "prometheus"
+* The "--no-create-home" option ensures that no home directory is created for the user
+* The "--shell /bin/false" option sets the user's shell to "/bin/false", which is a special shell used for system accounts that provides no interactive login capability.

 2. Create the directories in which we'll be storing our configuration files and libraries:
 ```console